una-language/docs/docs/operator-javascript-specific.md

 ---
-title: JavaScript special
+title: JavaScript specific
-slug: /operators/javascript
+slug: /operators/javascript-specific
 ---

 There are a few operators in Una for compatibility with JavaScript